 o Government: Agence pour une Vie de Qualité (AViQ) (Quality of Life Agency)

-o Screening organisation: Centre Communautaire de Référence pour le dépistage des cancers (CCR) (Community Reference Centre for Cancer Screening)
+o Screening organisation: Centre de Coordination et de Référence pour le dépistage des cancers (CCRef) (Community Coordination and Reference Centre for Cancer Screening)

 What exactly does population screening do?